shavonne-sw/predicting-book-sales-time-series/README.md

 ### 🔸 Hybrid Model Evaluation (SARIMA + LSTM)

-Hybrid models combining SARIMA and LSTM—whether applied sequentially or blended using weighted averages—did not outperform their standalone components.
+Hybrid models combining SARIMA and LSTM, whether applied sequentially or blended using weighted averages, did not outperform their standalone components.

 - Performance gains over SARIMA alone were marginal at best.
 - In all cases, either XGBoost or LSTM alone delivered better accuracy.